-The route is signed throughout with yellow signs with balck direction arrows.
+The route is signed throughout with yellow signs bearing the 'Action' button and direction arrows.

 All turns are signed; do not turn off the road unless directed to do so by signage.

 Where the routes split, tri coloured signs with 'Route Split Ahead' and 'Route Split Now' will highlight the split.